Malnutrition: Effects

-Malnutrition weakens every part of the immune system.
-Protein and energy malnutrition increases susceptibility to infection; so do deficiencies of specific micronutrients (including iron, zinc, and vitamins).
+Undernutrition weakens every part of the immune system.
+Protein and energy undernutrition increases susceptibility to infection; so do deficiencies of specific micronutrients (including iron, zinc, and vitamins).
 In communities or areas that lack access to safe drinking water, these additional health risks present a critical problem.

-Malnutrition plays a major role in the onset of active tuberculosis.
+Undernutrition plays a major role in the onset of active tuberculosis.
 It also raises the risk of HIV transmission from mother to child, and increases replication of the virus.
-Malnutrition can cause vitamin-deficiency-related diseases like scurvy and rickets.
-As malnutrition worsens, those affected have less energy and experience impairment in brain functions.
-This can make it difficult (or impossible) for them to perform the tasks needed to acquire food, earn an income, or gain an education.
+Undernutrition can cause vitamin-deficiency-related diseases like scurvy and rickets.
+As undernutrition worsens, those affected have less energy and experience impairment in brain functions.

-Malnutrition can also cause acute problems, like hypoglycemia (low blood sugar).
+Undernutrition can also cause acute problems, like hypoglycemia (low blood sugar).
 This condition can cause lethargy, limpness, seizures, and loss of consciousness.
 Children are particularly at risk and can become hypoglycemic after 4 to 6 hours without food.
 Dehydration can also occur in malnourished people, and can be life-threatening, especially in babies and small children.

 Signs

-There are many different signs of dehydration in malnourished people.
+There are many different signs of dehydration in undernourished people.
 These can include sunken eyes; a very dry mouth; decreased urine output and/or dark urine; increased heart rate with decreasing blood pressure; and altered mental status.